BryanDomino/Hybrid-Domino-Code-Assistant-Workshop-DFS/README.md

 Congratulations you have made it to the end of the practical side of the workshop.
 In less than 90 mins you have:

 * Set up your Project and add the data in different cloud regions
-* Explore data ingest with Code Assist
+* Explored data ingest with Code Assist
-* Work through pre-built transforms to your data
+* Worked through pre-built transforms to your data
-* Create plots using pre-built visualizations
+* Created plots using pre-built visualizations
-* Train our forecasting model in the remote cloud
+* Trained our forecasting model in the remote cloud
-* Assess the performance of the model
+* Assessed the performance of the model
-* Tune some parameters of our model in batch
+* Tuned some parameters of our model in batch
-* Configure our model to be run on a scheduled basis
+* Configured our model to be run on a scheduled basis
-* Publish our model as an API
+* Published our model as an API